 Mainstreaming (LRE) and FAPE in 2018:

-If you are interested in special education legal issues, we encourage you to read L.H. v.
+If you are interested in special education legal issues, read the analysis of L.H. v.
 Hamilton County Department of Education, a wide-ranging decision about FAPE, LRE, parental rights, school culture, and tuition reimbursement issued by the U.S. Court of Appeals for the Sixth Circuit on August 20, 2018.

 "L.H. is a 15-year-old boy with Down Syndrome.
 He is by all accounts a personable and kind boy and an enthusiastic learner … every witness for either party has been complimentary of and affectionate toward L.H.”